 Supplemental Profit Sharing Contributions Sample Clauses

 Supplemental Profit Sharing Contributions.
-Stillwater National shall credit the Plan Account with the amount equal to the difference between the aggregate amount of contributions which would have been allocated with respect to the Executive under the Profit Sharing Plan based on the Executive's Compensation without regard to the limitations imposed by the Code on the Profit Sharing Plan, or otherwise contained in the Plan, and the aggregate amount of contributions actually made with respect to the Executive, without regard to forfeitures.
+Stillwater National shall credit the Plan Account with the amount equal to the difference between the aggregate amount of contributions which would have been allocated with respect to the Executive under the Profit Sharing Plan based on the Executive’s Compensation without regard to the limitations imposed by the Code on the Profit Sharing Plan, or otherwise contained in the Plan, and the aggregate amount of contributions actually made with respect to the Executive, without regard to forfeitures.
 For purposes of determining the amount which would have been allocated to the Profit Sharing Plan, such amount shall be deemed to be proportionate to the ratio of the actual contribution made to such plan over the compensation taken into account under such plan.
 Such contributions shall be credited to the Plan Account at substantially the same time as contributions are made to the Profit Sharing Plan.
 Stillwater National is not required to make any Supplemental Profit Sharing Contribution for any period in which it does not make a contribution to the Profit Sharing Plan.
-No Supplemental Profit Sharing Contributions shall be made following a termination of the Executive's employment for Cause or voluntary termination without Good Reason.
-The Supplemental Profit Sharing Contribution for the calendar year in which the Executive's or his Beneficiary's rights under the Plan vest shall be prorated based upon the number of days in the calendar year prior to the vesting date over 365.
+No Supplemental Profit Sharing Contributions shall be made following a Termination for Just Cause of the Executive’s employment or the Executive’s voluntary employment termination without Good Reason.
+The Supplemental Profit Sharing Contribution for the calendar year in which the Executive’s or his Beneficiary’s rights under the Plan vest shall be prorated based upon the ratio of the number of days in the calendar year prior to the vesting date to 365.

 AutoNDA by SimpleDocs